NHL Hall of Fame

 Known for his competitiveness and durability, Esposito set franchise records and was instrumental in leading the Blackhawks to multiple playoff appearances.
 His influence extended beyond his playing career, helping popularize goaltending techniques that are standard today.
 Tony Esposito was inducted into the Hockey Hall of Fame in 1988, cementing his place among the game’s all-time greats.

-Esposito's Awards and Records
+Esposito's Awards and Honors

 • Stanley Cup Champion (1969)